wulffern/aic2026/lectures/l01_intro.md

 <!--pan_doc:

-Something that would make me really happy is if someone is able to tapeout an IC after this course.
+Something that would make me really happy is if someone is able to tapeout an IC in this course.

 It's now possible without signing an NDA or buying expensive software licenses.